shivashant25/Sentinel-with-XDR/labguide/part-01/lab08.md

-## Part:1 Lab 08 - Ingest Logs from Azure AD
+## Part:1 Lab 08 - Ingest Logs from Azure Entra ID

 ## Lab scenario
-Set up log ingestion from Azure Active Directory (Azure AD) into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.
+Set up log ingestion from Azure Entra ID (Azure Active Directory) into a SIEM (Security Information and Event Management) solution for security monitoring and analysis.

 ## Lab objectives (Duration: 45 minutes)
 In this lab, you will complete the following tasks: